artonge/FLAP/sogo/README.md

 - Enable SAML or CAS connection (See issue: https://www.sogo.nu/bugs/view.php?id=5292).

 ## Contributing

-### Cloning

-It is preferable to clone the main project:

-`git clone --recursive git@gitlab.com:flap-box/flap.git`

-We need the `--recursive` flag so submodules are also cloned.

-Then follow the main FLAP `README.md` to setup your workspace.

 ### Changing the configuration

 - Tweak the configuration in `./config/sogo.template.conf`.